guusj/books/Warbreaker_BrandonSanderson.md

 Hoid reached into his robes and pulled out a handful of something else.
 He began to drop it before him—small green leaves from the fronds of a fern.
 “Paradise, they called it,” Hoid whispered.
 “A paradise hidden between the mountains, a land with pleasant rains that never grew cold, a land where succulent food grew spontaneously.”
 He threw the handful of leaves into the air, and in the center of them puffed a burst of colorful dust, like a tiny flameless firework.
 Deep reds and blues mixed in the air, blowing around him.
 “A land of color,” he said.
 “Because of the Tears of Edgli, the striking flowers of such brilliance that could yield dyes that would hold fast in any cloth.”
 Siri had never really thought about how Hallandren would look to people who came across the Inner Sea.
 She’d heard stories from the ramblemen who came into Idris, and they spoke of distant places.
-In other lands, one found parries and steppes, mountains and deserts.
+In other lands, one found prairies and steppes, mountains and deserts.
 But not jungles.
 Hallandren was unique.
 “The First Returned was born during this time,” Hoid said, sprinkling a handful of silver glitter into the air before him.
 “Aboard a ship that was sailing the coast.
 Returned can now be found in all parts of the world, but the first one—the man whom you call Vo, but we name only by his title—was born here, in the waters of this very bay.
 He declared the Five Visions.
 He died a week later.
 “The men of his ship founded a kingdom upon these beaches, then called Hanald.
 Before their arrival, all that had existed in these jungles was the people of Pahn Kahl, more a mere collection of fishing villages than a true kingdom.”
 The glitter ran out, and Hoid began to drop a powdery brown dirt from his other hand as he reached into another pocket.
 “Now, you may wonder why I must travel back so far.
 Should I not speak of the Manywar, of the shattering of kingdoms, of the Five Scholars, of Kalad the Usurper and his phantom army, which some say still hides in these jungles, waiting?